NMSU – Vehicle Use Procedures

 - Driver Qualifications

 University vehicles are provided for University related business, and are to be driven only by University employees, students, agents of the University, or volunteers, in the performance of their duties.
-All drivers shall have an appropriate, current class, license to operate a motor vehicle in the State of New Mexico, and an NMSU Driving Permit as issued by New Mexico State University Environmental Health and Safety.
+All drivers shall have an appropriate, current class, license to operate a motor vehicle in the State of New Mexico, and an NMSU Driving Permit as issued by New Mexico State University Environmental Health Safety & Risk Management.

 - NMSU Driving Permit

-To obtain an NMSU Driving Permit, drivers must show proof of having attended a Nationally Approved Defensive Driving Course or a Defensive Driving Certification can be acquired through the New Mexico State University Environmental, Health and Safety (EH&S) Office by attending a (4) four-hour training session.
-Environmental, Health and Safety will maintain a record of all employees, agents of the University, volunteers, and/or students possessing a current Defensive Driving Certificate and an NMSU Driving Permit.
+To obtain an NMSU Driving Permit, drivers must show proof of having attended a Nationally Approved Defensive Driving Course or a Defensive Driving Certification can be acquired through EHS&RM by attending a (4) four-hour training session.
+EHS&RM will maintain a record of all employees, agents of the University, volunteers, and/or students possessing a current Defensive Driving Certificate and an NMSU Driving Permit.
 Pending the attainment of a Defensive Driving Certification, employees are allowed a (30) thirty-day Temporary Driving Permit, if driving is an essential function of their position.
-Temporary Driving Permits are available from Environmental, Health and Safety.
-Environmental, Health and Safety will allow one, thirty (30) day extension on the Temporary Driving Permit, should the initial (30) thirty-day permit not be sufficient time to acquire a Defensive Driving Certificate.
+Temporary Driving Permits are available from EHS&RM.
+EHS&RM will allow one, thirty (30) day extension on the Temporary Driving Permit, should the initial (30) thirty-day permit not be sufficient time to acquire a Defensive Driving Certificate.

 Note: Please see “Defensive Driving Program and Driving Permit” for additional information.

 - Authorized Driver and Passengers